gina-alaska/nrt-stack-workflows-nws/README.md

 # nrt-stack-workflows
 workflows for the nrt NWS processing stack

+To deploy:
-To deploy, log into the dashboard vm and do:
+* log into the dashboard vm as the processing user
+* setup your environment by either sourcing https://raw.githubusercontent.com/gina-alaska/nrt-stack-workflows-nws/master/deploy/prod_env.sh.txt or pasting that contents into a bash session
+* then deploy the workflows like so:
 ```
 wget https://github.com/gina-alaska/nrt-stack-workflows-nws/archive/master.zip
 mkdir tmp